sgmurphy/wordpress-plugins/contact-forms-anti-spam/README.txt

 == Changelog ==

+= 2.1.6 - 30/08/2024 =
+* New feature - added option to check if sender's IP address exists in Maspik blacklist database.
+* Bug fix - Fixed PHP syntax error in some environments.

 = 2.1.5 - 21/08/2024 =
 * Bug fix - Fixed some toggle buttons in the admin setting page that did not work properly.

 = 2.1.4 - 15/08/2024 =
-* Bug fix - fix "parsererror" in honeypot check on Elementor form
+* Bug fix - fix "parsererror" in honeypot check on Elementor form.

 = 2.1.3 - 13/08/2024 =
 * New Feature - Added support for JetFormBuilder.